 - Unsalted butter.

-- Baileys: this unique Irish cream liquor should not be substituted, though there are some brands that try to re-create it, they're not the same.
-Besides, you should change the title, lol.
+- Baileys: this unique Irish cream liquor should not be substituted.
+Though some brands try to recreate it, they're not the same.

 - Sugar: white, granulated.